Storing data in Microsoft SQL Server 2016+

 This article describes how to initialize Data Storage with Microsoft SQL Server.
 The process of connecting to MariaDB/MySQL is essentially the same.

-USE master CREATE LOGIN <username> WITH PASSWORD = '<password>'; CREATE DATABASE <storage name>; USE <storage name>; CREATE USER <username>; CREATE ROLE <storage role>; EXEC sp_addrolemember '<storage role>', '<username>' GRANT SELECT,INSERT,UPDATE,DELETE,ALTER ON DATABASE::<storage name> TO <storage role>;
+USE master CREATE LOGIN <username> WITH PASSWORD = '<password>'; CREATE DATABASE <storage name>; USE <storage name>; CREATE USER <username>; CREATE ROLE <storage role>; EXEC sp_addrolemember '<storage role>', '<username>' GRANT CREATE,ALTER,DROP,RENAME,INSERT,UPDATE,DELETE,SELECT ON DATABASE::<storage name> TO <storage role>;

 1. Admin > Collection & Storage > Data Storage